-Case Study: Chronwell Applying Principles of Inclusive Design to A Worker’s Compensation Claim UX
+Case Study: Chronwell Inclusive Design & Worker’s Comp

 A recent Studio Analogous project speaks directly to how inclusive design principles can be applied to nearly every consumer experience- and how many aspects of even a very basic user experience can be improved by thinking inclusively.
 I hope that examples like this and much of our other work at Studio Analogous can offer other designers, businesses, and product managers some insight into how inclusive principles can be relevant in almost every domain.

 When I first encountered Chronwell, it was a coincidence; I met their CEO at a party, a high school friend of my brother.
 As someone who’s very interested in the direction of new businesses, both personally and professionally, I was very curious about the new startup he was talking about; Chronwell’s goal was to create an entirely new experience for employers, insurers and workers in handling worker’s compensation claims.
 It would utilize AI systems to speed interaction and between all the various involved parties, gathering information and documents, which would then coordinate with human professionals.
 They were looking outward for UX/UI development; was I interested?

 For several reasons, I was very interested.
 My father is a neurosurgeon, and is presently part of a team developing a web tool for people with a pituitary condition, so I’ve been immersed in conversation about the very specific digital design considerations for people with different motor and cognitive abilities.
 A product about worker’s compensation would, by definition, include the disabled; had the CEO considered various inclusive design principles to create a user-friendly UI?